fenago/Grokking-Deep-Learning/Lab_5.md

 Here’s a method for increasing the speed of training and the rate of convergence.

-In the context of this chapter, I’d like to briefly apply a concept introduced several chapters
+In the context of this lab, I’d like to briefly apply a concept introduced several chapters
 ago: mini-batched stochastic gradient descent.
 I won’t go into too much detail, because it’s something that’s largely taken for granted in neural network training.
 Furthermore, it’s a simple concept that doesn’t get more advanced even with the most state-of-the-art neural